 Many of the customs actually date to pagan times and have been brought into the Christian celebration of the resurrection of Jesus Christ, while others stem from the 400+ year Ottoman occupation.

-This is especially the case during the forty days leading up to Pascha and the actual celebration itself.
+This is especially the case during the 40 days leading up to Pascha and the actual celebration itself.